 The types of work individuals and groups can get involved with is wide ranging and enables people with differing skills, hobbies and interests to be involved in making history.

 The IBCC provides training for many different aspects of volunteer work.
 From an array of archival tasks to tour guiding, training is provided by experienced staff members or external agencies.
-For some roles training can also be delivered through our Volunteer Portal using instructional videos and downloadable documents.
+For some roles training can also be delivered online using instructional videos and downloadable documents.

 WHO GETS INVOLVED?

-We have a great variety of people and groups getting involved with the project, they are all playing a key part towards it’s continuing development, so whoever you are, wherever you live and however much spare time you have, please let us know.REGISTER AS A VOLUNTEER
+We have a great variety of people and groups getting involved with the project, they are all playing a key part towards it’s continuing development, so whoever you are, whatever your skills, wherever you live and however much spare time you have, please come and join the IBCC Family.REGISTER AS A VOLUNTEER

 Each year we run a number of events for our volunteers.
 These provide a great opportunity to meet up with other volunteers and make new friends.